streetturtle/jekyll-clean/_posts/2023-05-06-The analysis of ERMAC 2.0.md

 ## Draw overlay permission

 - In order to draw over other applications screens, The draw overlay permission needed to be enabled.

 - For Samsung devices, The following code is intended to show the screen that requests this permission.
 Also, it set key **autoClickPerm** to **"1"** in the shared preference, to signal the accessibility service to perform auto click on slider button.

    ![img]({{ '/assets/images/ermac_10.png' | relative_url }}){: .center-image }*(**Request Overlay Permission**)*

-- As a proof of concept, I imitate the previous code considering that the application name **My Application** that appears in the below screenshot, as a virus application name.
+- As a proof of concept, I imitate the previous code considering that the application name My Application, which appears in the below screenshot, as the virus application name.

    ![img]({{ '/assets/images/ermac_11.png' | relative_url }}){: .center-image }*(**Overlay Request Screens**)*